-DESTINY-Gastric01 is an open-label, multi-center, randomized, pivotal phase 2 trial evaluating the safety and efficacy of ENHERTU in a primary cohort of patients from Japan and South Korea with HER2 overexpressing (defined as IHC3+ or IHC2+/ISH+) advanced gastric cancer or gastroesophageal junction adenocarcinoma who had progressed on two or more prior treatment regimens including fluoropyrimidine (5-FU), platinum chemotherapy and trastuzumab.
+DESTINY-Gastric01 is an open-label, multi-center, randomized, pivotal phase 2 trial evaluating the safety and efficacy of ENHERTU versus investigator's choice of chemotherapy in a primary cohort of 188 patients from Japan and South Korea with HER2 positive (defined as IHC3+ or IHC2+/ISH+), advanced gastric cancer or GEJ adenocarcinoma who had progressed on two or more prior treatment regimens including fluoropyrimidine (5-FU), platinum chemotherapy and trastuzumab.
 Patients were randomized 2:1 to receive ENHERTU or investigator's choice of chemotherapy (paclitaxel or irinotecan monotherapy).
-Patients were treated with ENHERTU 6.4mg/kg once every three weeks or chemotherapy.
+Patients were treated with ENHERTU 6.4 mg/kg once every three weeks or chemotherapy.

 The primary endpoint of the trial is ORR, as assessed by independent central review.
-ORR, or tumor response rate, represents the percentage of patients whose disease decreases and/or disappears.
-OS is a key secondary endpoint to be statistically evaluated hierarchically if the primary endpoint was statistically significant.
-Other secondary endpoints include progression-free survival (PFS), duration of response (DoR), disease control rate (DCR) and confirmed ORR assessed in those responses confirmed by a follow-up scan of at least 4 weeks after initial independent central review.
+OS, a key secondary endpoint, was to be evaluated hierarchically at a prespecified interim analysis if the primary endpoint was statistically significant.
+Additional efficacy endpoints include progression-free survival, duration of response, disease control rate and confirmed ORR assessed in those responses confirmed by a follow-up scan of at least four weeks after initial independent central review.